Azure/acs-demos/README.md

 Alternatively just use the second line as a cron job and use a long running task for the first, such as:

-docker -H :2375 run -e SMTP_PASSWORD=password -e SIMULATION_ACTIONS=0 --rm --volumes-from base rgardler/acs-logging-test-simulate
+docker -H :2375 run -d -e SMTP_PASSWORD=password -e SIMULATION_ACTIONS=0 --rm --volumes-from base rgardler/acs-logging-test-simulate

 # Development